Last reviewed on 4th September 2023 by Martin Alexander (Mortgage Advisor)

 Trying to get your first mortgage can be difficult, especially with the increase in house prices.
 Saving a 5% deposit can sometimes be a struggle and even then, the rates on offer can be very high.

-There are risks involved with JBSP mortgages, as there is with any mortgage or loan.
+There are risks involved with JBSP mortgages, as there are with any mortgage or loan.
 There’s also a risk for your family members helping you, as they’re legally liable to pay the mortgage, even if you don’t.

 Situations can also change and if relationships turn sour, payments towards the mortgage are likely to stop.
-It’s also not easy for family members to simply remove themselves from their legal obligation.
+It’s also not easy for family members to simply remove themselves from their legal obligations.
 If you’re unable to repay the mortgage by yourself because you no longer receive help, you could face losing your home.

 Circumstances rarely stay the same, so having a plan in place is always advised.
 For instance, if you first take out a mortgage on a JBSP basis, but then want to share the mortgage with a partner, you’ll need to switch mortgage types.